-Why all these names for things?
+Who came up with these names for things?

-A dreamfeed is a feeding you do in the late evening hours before you go to bed.
+A dream feed is a feeding you do in the late evening hours before you go to bed.
 You’ll usually have to rouse baby for this feed.

 I’ll get into the details… keep reading.

-First, let’s tackle why we want to do a dreamfeed in the first place.
-Here are the two main reasons dreamfeeds are a good idea.
+First, let’s tackle why we want to do a dream feed in the first place.
+Here are the two main reasons dream feeds are a good idea.

 - You get a longer stretch of sleep each night | By feeding baby in the later evening, before midnight, you’ll hopefully get yourself a longer stretch of sleep.
 Sleep is very important to moms for sanity (lack of sleep is literally like torture), healing, and to help you get back to your normal self in the postpartum fog.

-- Baby will eventually do the dreamfeed then sleep until your desired wake time | It’s hard for a baby to sleep from 7 pm to 7 am.
-When baby is old enough, adding in a dreamfeed can get baby to sleep from the dreamfeed until your desired wake time.
+- Baby will eventually sleep from after the feed then sleep until your desired wake time | It’s hard for a baby to sleep from 7 pm to 7 am.
+When baby is old enough, adding in a dream feed can get baby to sleep from the dream feed until your desired wake time.

 So let’s dive into it.
-By the end of this post I hope you’ll have all you need to know about the dreamfeed and why its so useful.
+By the end of this post I hope you’ll have all you need to know about the dream feed and why its so useful.

 You want to feed baby right before you go down to sleep.
 So if you go to bed around 10:00 then feed baby at that time, then lie down to sleep.

 Doing a dream feed between 10:00 and 11:30 is usually a safe bet, but any later than that becomes a night feed.

-How To Dreamfeed When Baby Is Drowsy
+How To Feed When Baby Is Drowsy

 However, often you’ll be able to rouse baby enough to take a feed, even half a feed, and this can help them sleep longer at night.